danbrown1010/Blaktip/README.md

-s Kanye West said:

-> We're living the future so
-> the present is our past.

- think you should use an
-`<addr>` element here instead.

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b

-# Blaktip
+# **Blaktip**
 ## Monitor, manage, and instrument marine livestock environments...
-Blaktip is a modern serverless application used to monitor, manage instrument marine livestock environments.
+**Blaktip** is a modern serverless application used to monitor, manage instrument marine livestock environments.
 The app showcases serverless services using the AWS platform.

 The mobile front-end is built using the [Expo](https://expo.io/) framework and client libraries to call AWS services and mobile backend APIs.
 The backend APIs themselves are powered by AWS services.
 The backend APIs are built using a serverless architecture, which makes it easy to deploy updates, and it also means that there are no servers to operationally manage.